holtwick/sweet-health/README.md

 - Use of an independent, open data format.
 - Possibility to carry out your own analyses.
 - Flexibility in the further use of the data.

+---

+> [!WARNING]
+> This project is not actively maintained and no support is available.
+But hopefully it will be useful for other developers as a starting point.